-Anthony Zator, Principal Trumpet of the Arapahoe Philharmonic and Trumpet Instructor at Denver School of the Arts, led a master class for trumpet students from Castle View High School, Denver Music Institute and Denver School of the Arts on February 24, 2019.
+Anthony Zator, Principal Trumpet of the Arapahoe Philharmonic and Trumpet Instructor at Denver School of the Arts, led a master class for trumpet students from Castle View High School, Denver Music Institute and Denver School of the Arts in February 2019.

 Meet Anthony Zator